yanmxa/acm-agent/runbooks/cluster-unknown.md

 oc -n open-cluster-management get pod -l app=klusterlet --context <managed-cluster-context>
 ```

-If the klusterlet agent pod isn't running, then you can check the deployment detail to summarize why it isn't running and return the reason caused unknown status.
+If the Klusterlet agent pod isn't running, this is why the Klusterlet registration agent instance is not operational!
+Then get the deployment detail to investigate why the instance hasn't running and return the result.

-If the klusterlet agent pod is running, check the logs of the klusterlet agent
+If the klusterlet agent pod exists, check the logs of the klusterlet agent.

-(4) Check the klusterlet agent log on the managed cluster.
+(4) Check the klusterlet agent log on the managed cluster if the klusterlet agent pod exists.

 ```bash
 oc -n open-cluster-management logs -l app=klusterlet --context <managed-cluster-context>